 Our CEO and founder broached the subject in the development of his second Neuromarketology book and coined a new word—syntectual-based SERP.

 Syntectual is the fusion of syntax-based and contextually semantic-distinguishable words and phrases based on an individual’s search intent.

 The methodology-driven through and applied to the job of organic ranking of a brand, product, or service demonstrates a direct correlation between the principles of neuromarketing and the proof vs. relevant terms patent that character search is based upon.

 History repeats itself.
 Now, voice search is the new frontier—companies will be born and discovered from it and others will be relinquished to the annals of Blockbuster, Kmart, and Kodak.

 Prepare Today for Tomorrow

-The fact is, because voice search technology is still in the early stages, we must decide whether or not to start working toward integrating voice search into our marketing and advertising strategy.
+The fact is, because voice search technology is still in the early stages, we must decide whether to start working toward integrating voice search into our marketing and advertising strategy or not.

 To help you decide, think back to how your business reacted to other new technology.
 Were you the company that was three-steps ahead of the competition or were you scrambling to catch up once the technology was universally accepted?